Italian fascism: Racism

 Front page of the Italian newspaper Corriere della Sera on 11 November 1938: "Le leggi per la difesa della razza approvate dal Consiglio dei ministri" ("The laws for the defence of race approved by the Council of Ministers").
 On the same day, the Racial Laws entered into force under the Italian Fascist regime, enacting the racial discrimination and persecution of Italian Jews.

-Until Benito Mussolini's alliance with Adolf Hitler, he had always denied any antisemitism within the National Fascist Party (PNF).
+Until Benito Mussolini's personal friendship with Adolf Hitler and the military-political alliance between Fascist Italy and Nazi Germany, he had always denied any antisemitism within the National Fascist Party (PNF).
 In the early 1920s, Mussolini wrote an article which stated that Fascism would never elevate a "Jewish Question" and that "Italy knows no antisemitism and we believe that it will never know it" and then elaborated "let us hope that Italian Jews will continue to be sensible enough so as not to give rise to antisemitism in the only country where it has never existed".
 In 1932 during a conversation with Emil Ludwig, Mussolini described antisemitism as a "German vice" and stated: "There was 'no Jewish Question' in Italy and could not be one in a country with a healthy system of government".
 On several occasions, Mussolini spoke positively about Jews and the Zionist movement.
 Mussolini had initially rejected Nazi racism, especially the idea of a master race, as "arrant nonsense, stupid and idiotic".
-During the holocaust, Fascist Italy, as well as the occupation zones in Greece, France and Yugoslavia remained comparatively safe areas for both local Jews and refugees from other countries, until the Italian surrender on 8th September 1943.